alexandreL/ArceusSearch/README.md

 - Classique Search over the web with Google (still the best, but maybe add other search engines)
 - A flux of news from the web
 - A flux of tweets from Twitter
-- An answer to your question with OpenAI GPT-3 (maybe add chatGPT)
+- An answer to your question with OpenAI GPT-3 (hopefully add chatGPT) :+1:
 - Instant answers for simple cases (calculator)
 - ad free
 - background image from Bing